 In an on-campus setting, AEP begins each day at dismissal and extends until 6:00 p.m.
 Individual 10-week enrichment classes offer students the opportunity to explore specialized interests such as cooking, yoga, theatre, movie-making, and robotics.
 The standard AEP program provides students with abundant activity choices; they may choose organized outdoor games, art, reading, computers, science, crafts or cooking, or choose their own creative form of play.
 This is a fee-based program.

-Upper school students may join SF Day sports teams that compete with schools in the Bay Area Independent School Athletic League.
+In an on-campus setting, upper school (grades 5-8) students may join SF Day sports teams that compete with schools in the Bay Area Independent School Athletic League.
 By competing on a team, students develop their physical skills and their ability to work toward a common purpose.
 Coaches balance their emphasis on good sportsmanship, self-discipline, responsible behavior, healthy competition, and consideration for others.

 Girls’ teams include volleyball, basketball, soccer, and cross-country.

 Boys’ teams include volleyball, basketball, soccer, and cross-country.

 For students in grades K-4, families organize team sports (soccer, basketball, and baseball) with leagues in the city.

 Breakthrough has been a valued community involvement initiative of SF Day since 1993.
 The program supports motivated public school students in grades 5-10 from across the city on the path to college, providing academic enrichment and other key services after school, on weekends, and in the summer.
 Breakthrough also trains outstanding college students for education careers and engages volunteers of all ages, including eighth graders at SF Day.
 For more information, please visit www.breakthroughsf.org.